 During your trip, if you had any incidents, accidents, injuries or equipment problems, WE NEED TO KNOW.
-Please return a Vessel Incident Report to email@example.com or firstname.lastname@example.org.
+Please return a Vessel Incident Report to BML Marine Operations or email@example.com.
 Marine Operations personnel are here to help.
 If you have special requirements, let us know and we will work with you to meet your needs.
-Contact BML Vessel Operations with boating questions or comments.
+Contact BML Marine Operations with boating questions or comments.

 BML owns several kayaks that are available for researcher and student use.
 To check out a kayak, you must:

 - Be checked out in advance by either the Boating Safety officer James Fitzgerald, David Dann, or designated proxy.